forgottenecho/tic-tac-toe-machine-learning/README.md

 # tic-tac-toe-machine-learning
 A full-circle machine learning system for tic tac toe.

+Built without any machine learning framework, so all these are all implemented **from scratch**:
+- the model class
+- fit function
+- gradient descent algorithm
+- training loop

 Task: to win tic tac toe
 Performance: win ratio
-Experience: learning model plays against a fixed-weight model
+Experience: learning model (x) plays against a fixed-weight model (O)

 ## Dependencies
 - reprint